TiBeN/15khz-arcade-pkg/README.md

 ### Groovymame

-To launch groovymame64 using an xorg zaphod configuration:
+Because groovymame is not on the APT repositories, its build is made by the provided Makefile.
+To launch groovymame64 using an xorg zaphod
+configuration:

 ```bash
 $ DISPLAY=:0.1 15khz-zaphod-mame <mame-command-line-args>
 ```

 On other kind of setup:

 ```bash
 $ 15khz-mame <mame-command-line-args>
 ```